f-PLT/dev-setup-scripts/README.md

 - [x] Ubuntu environment customization
 - [x] Docker and Docker-compose
 - [x] Java with Maven and Gradle
-- [ ] Androit App related packages and IDE
+- [ ] Android App related packages and IDE

 ## How to